fedapay/fedapay-odoo/README.md

 This module extends your Odoo environment, allowing you to accept **credit card** and **mobile money** payments easily and securely through **FedaPay Checkout**

+## Setup Instructions

-To use our payment provider in odoo follow the [Installation & Configuration instruction](https://apps.odoo.com/apps/modules/18.0/payment_fedapay) available on the module page in the Odoo App Store.
+To use our payment provider in odoo follow the [Installation & Configuration instructions](https://apps.odoo.com/apps/modules/18.0/payment_fedapay) available on the module page in the Odoo App Store.